karthikpohane/PythonGUI/README.md

 - Enter a name in the "Search by Name" field.
 - Click the "Search" button to find and highlight matching records in the list.

-## License
-This application is open-source and available under the MIT License.
-You are free to use, modify, and distribute it as needed.

 <hr>
 Feel free to contribute to and enhance this application.
 If you have any questions or encounter issues, please reach out to the author.
 Happy data entry and management!